 Please do not register if you are not part of these groups.
 Eligibility will be checked prior to appointments being booked.

 - Vaccination appointments are available for anyone 12 or older.

 - Please do not call the COVID-19 call centre for an appointment; use the pre-register system.

 - No walk-ins will be accepted at clinic locations.

-This eligibility list will change over time.
 For the most current information, please check the WDG Public Health site.

 Mass Immunization Sites: